Astronaut character drifting against starfield with $500 max bet panel

 Compared to the cohort, Astronaut's 0.98/m distribution is tighter everywhere.
 The 2x target that lands 48% at 97% RTP (Aviator) lands 49% here.
 The 10x target that lands 9.5% on Aero Upgaming lands 9.8% here.
 These one-point shifts do not feel different in a single round, but over a thousand-round session they compound into meaningfully lower losses.
 If you already grind Aviator or Aero for hours, switching the same stake pattern to Astronaut is the single cleanest RTP improvement available in the category.

-Astronaut strategy for high-stakes players and beginners
+Strategy for high-stakes players and beginners

 Quick answer